kubernauts/tk8/docs/en/provisioner/aws/lifecycle.md

 Make sure you are in the same directory where you executed `tk8 cluster install aws` with the inventory directory.
 If you use a different workspace name with the --name flag please provide it on resetting too.

-To scale the provisioned cluster run:
+To reset the provisioned cluster run:

 ```shell
 tk8 cluster reset aws